All Episodes

 I got montages.

-They're just like Obama at his press conference.
+They're just like Obama.

 Great news out there today.

-We got a dropping unemployment number.
+We got a dropping unemployment.

-Whoa, what doesn't mean anything.
+It doesn't mean anything.

-Uh puts the truth to the numbers, which we shared with you in the first hour.
+AP may be, long shot here, maybe getting tired of carrying their water puts the truth to the numbers, which we shared with you in the first hour.

-Now to wrap up, or to just get rid of all this confusion, because there's any number of uh differences being reported.
+Now, to wrap up, or to just get rid of all this confusion, because there's any number of differences being reported, this is from ABC News.

-Forty-one percent of New York City pregnancies end in abortion.
+41% of New York City pregnancies end in abortion.

 The rate for minorities is even higher.

-Really, that's the question it raises.
+Really, that's the question it raises?

-Is that the question it raises?
+Is that the question it raised?

-41% of all New York City pregnancies in an abortion in ABC says, even though it's new and eye-opening statistics, it raises questions about the effectiveness of current birth control education.
+And ABC says, even though it's new and eye-opening statistics, it raises questions about the effectiveness of current birth control education.

 That's the question.